-Considering the direct and indirect impacts of the proposed action when added to the impacts of past and present actions on non-target species and the anticipated impacts of the reasonably foreseeable future actions as described under Cumulative Effects on Target Species, the cumulative impacts of the proposed action are determined to be not significant because all catch would continue to be managed to stay within the respective allocations and ACLs to prevent exceedance of overfishing limits.
+Considering the direct and indirect impacts of the proposed action when added to the impacts of past and present actions on non-target species and the anticipated impacts of the RFFA as described under Cumulative Effects on Target Species, the cumulative impacts of the proposed action are determined to be not significant because all catch would continue to be managed to stay within the respective allocations and ACLs to prevent exceedance of overfishing limits.

-The anticipated impacts of the proposed action are expected to add a minor contribution to the cumulative impact on non-target species because we expect some additional harvest as part of fishers targeting certain species and fishing in areas that have previously been protected for yelloweye.
-However, we don't anticipate the additional harvest to negatively impact the status of fish stocks beyond the level anticipated and analyzed in the 2021-2022 and 2022-2023 harvest specifications.
-Again, these stocks are actively monitored and managed through existing tools (i.e., NT_RCA lines) and new tools being developed under alternative 5.
+The anticipated impacts of the proposed action are expected to add a minor contribution to the cumulative impact on non-target species because we expect some additional harvest as part of fishers targeting certain species and fishing in areas that have previously been protected for yelloweye and cowcod.
+However, we don't anticipate the additional harvest to negatively impact the status of fish stocks beyond the level anticipated and analyzed in the 2023-2024 harvest specifications.
+Again, these stocks are actively monitored and managed through existing tools (i.e., NT_RCA lines) and new tools being developed under Alternative $\frac{1}{4}$